nauam/Courses/docs/developer/01-plugin-development.md

 ### Provider Classes

-A "Provider Class" is a java class that implements a particular interface and declares itself as a provider for a particular QW Control "Service".
+A "Provider Class" is a java class that implements a particular interface and declares itself as a provider for a particular Rundeck "Service".

-Each plugin also defines a "Name" that identifies it for use in QW Control.
+Each plugin also defines a "Name" that identifies it for use in Rundeck.
 The Name of a plugin is also referred to as a "Provider Name", as the plugin class is a provider of a particular service.

 You should choose a unique but simple name for your provider.

-Each plugin class must have the [Plugin]({{{javaDocBase}}}/com/dtolabs/qwcontrol/core/plugins/Plugin.html) annotation applied to it.
+Each plugin class must have the [Plugin]({{{javaDocBase}}}/com/dtolabs/rundeck/core/plugins/Plugin.html) annotation applied to it.

 ```java
 @Plugin(name="myprovider", service="NodeExecutor")